farlee2121/DevEssentialsBlog/_posts/2021-08-09-Test-Types-and-Lifecycle-Phases.md

 - **Review**: Reviews use other experts to ensure quality of methods used.
 They may be internal between members of similar roles or by external auditors.
 - **Function/behavioral tests**: Behavioral tests decouple the test definition from the test implementation.
 They can be used across system configurations to verify consistent satisfaction of expectations.
 - **Regression Tests**: Formalize errors that have slipped through testing before to ensure that they don't slip through again.
 May be implemented as many different kinds of tests.
 - **Example and Property Tests**: Example-based tests verify behavior given a specific case.
 Property tests are their compliment.
 They verify some relationship between inputs and behavior across many samples of data.
-For example, `a + b = b +a` for all numbers.
+For example, `a + b = b + a` for all numbers.

 ## Requirements